Background

 Progress to Date

-To address this challenge, the Trust’s engineering team set about developing a completely new alternator design for the P2.
-The initial concept work was undertaken by David Elliott, with the subsequent design completed by Alan Parkin.
-A first prototype was constructed and installed on the A1 Support Coach, where it was used for initial proving trials.
+To address this challenge, the Trust’s engineering team set about developing a completely new alternator design for the P2, with the initial concept work undertaken by David Elliott.
+The first prototype was constructed and installed on the A1 Support Coach, where it was used for initial proving trials.

 Building on the lessons learned, a Mark 2 version was subsequently developed.
 This incorporated slightly larger drive belts along with a number of minor design refinements, and this unit has now been fitted to the locomotive itself.
 (The second alternator was funded by the ETCS project.)